 I am the “sounds’ person” in the Hispanic Linguistics track and teach phonetics and phonology at the undergraduate and graduate levels.
-In my graduate classes, students work in projects which I help to develop into comprehensive papers, conference posters, presentations, and articles for publication.

 - Hispanic Linguistics Courses